 When I first submitted Hemispheres for publishing a few years ago, it was rejected by Philip K. Dick's publisher for immediacy issues.
 I told the editor I'd work on it, then immediately queried, "What the hell is immediacy?"
 Immediacy issues are created when authors have the assumption that readers read books.
 Readers actually read themselves reading the book (second-order cybernetics; see the book I am a Strange Loop).
 When distancing language is used, then readers end up reading themselves reading a book about a character who is also reading themselves.
-This creates a fourth degree of separation.
-If the philosophy's a bit abstract, the key takeaway is to avoid using the following words in your writing.
+This creates a fourth degree of separation which decreases the impact of your writing.
+Applying this, we can reduce distancing language.

 The wind scraped across his ears.
 The triangular sails rose over the horizon, each wave bringing everyone home to joyous arms, except her.